 Location: 5, Agio Deka Street, Chania

-It serves excellent dishes, many of them from the Cretan and Greek traditions, while others have a more international twist.
+It serves excellent dishes, many from the Cretan and Greek traditions, while others have a more international twist.

 Do not miss their platter of Cretan starters, and go for the cold spaghetti with zucchini if the temperatures in town are high!